ANNIHILATORSS/AgroIndia/README.md

 # Team Name: ANNIHILATORS

-**Problem Statement Name:** Predicting Crop Yields & Weather Impact for Farmers
+**Problem Statement Name:** Predicting Crop Yields & Weather Impact for Farmers The objective is to implement an AI-driven Crop Yield & Weather Impact Prediction System for Uttar Pradesh to forecast agricultural output, identify drought/flood risks, and provide early warnings to farmers.
+Since agriculture plays a crucial role in the state's economy, unpredictable weather patterns and natural disasters such as floods and droughts can severely impact yields and livelihoods.

+A system that delivers timely insights and actionable recommendations, enabling farmers to make informed decisions and take preventive measures to

+**Prerequisites**
+Software Requirements (to be installed on the system):
+*Python environment
+*Notebook, PyCharm, or any other equivalent tool to write code What skills should you have:
+*Python Programming
+*Machine Learning
+*LangChain or any framework to help work with LLMs *Understanding of LLMs (Large Language Models) *Knowledge of the RAG (Retrieval-Augmented Generation) pattern

 # AgroIndia - AI-Driven Crop Yield & Weather Impact Prediction System
 ![AgroIndia](/Media/Screenshot%202025-06-11%20031306.png)